 1 tsp cumin seeds

-1. Mix together the rice flour, turmeric, baking soda and salt.
+1. Mix together the rice flour and salt.
 Set aside.

 2. In a large saucepan, heat the oil.
-Add the cumin seeds and allow them to sizzle momentarily.
-Next, add the chopped chillies, turmeric and ginger.
+Add the cumin seeds and ajwain.
+Allow them to sizzle momentarily.
+Next, add the chopped chillies and ginger.
 Sauté until aromatic, about 30 seconds.

 3. Add the water and tip in all of the rice flour mixture into the pan and beat with a wooden spoon.
-The mixture will come together as a soft dough.
+The mixture may seem lumpy at first but keep beating and it will come together as a soft dough.
 Cool for about a minute, beating vigorously all the time.
 Remove from the heat and allow the mixture to cool slightly.